Netherlands women's national softball team

 The Netherlands women's national softball team is the national team of the Kingdom of the Netherlands.
 It is governed by the Royal Netherlands Baseball and Softball Federation (Koninklijke Nederlandse Baseball en Softball Bond).
 It is a member nation of the Confederation of European Baseball and the International Baseball Federation.

 History

 The team competed at the 1990 ISF Women's World Championship where they finished with five wins and four losses.
 The team competed at the 1994 ISF Women's World Championship where they finished eighth.
 The team competed at the 1998 ISF Women's World Championship where they finished ninth.
 The team competed at the 2002 ISF Women's World Championship where they finished eleventh.
 The team competed at the 2010 ISF Women's World Championship where they finished eighth.

 They have won the Women's Softball European Championship eleven times, second most to only Italy.
 Their latest European title came in 2022.

-Results
+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.